-Gianluigi Buffon has made more than 1,000 appearances during an illustrious career – and he’s had to fight off some serious competition along the way.
+Gianluigi Buffon has made over 1,000 appearances during an incredible career – and he’s had to fight off some serious competition along the way.

 We have already published our very own tribute to one of the greatest goalkeepers of all-time, but spare a thought for those who have had to compete with Buffon.